Crimsonet/dotfiles/README.md

 | CTRL, SHIFT, TAB    | MissionCenter              | Task Manager         |
 | CTRL, SHIFT, F12    | SystemMonitor              | Resource Monitor     |

-This repository follows the Unlicense agreement, and everyone is free to use, modify, and distribute the relevant configuration contents.
+This repository follows the AGPL-3.0 license, and everyone is free to use, modify, and distribute the relevant configuration contents.
 If you have any questions or suggestions, feel free to give us feedback at any time.